DistrictOfJoban/Joban-Client-Mod/docs/Multiversion_Development.md

-# Code
-**Note: Work In progress, many things are probably subject to change**

-## Project Structure
-Due to our rather complex requirements of having to support Fabric/Forge 1.16.5 - 1.20.*, we use the Minecraft-Mappings project to facilitate building lots of variants with a single codebase.

-The primary development happens on Fabric, as such almost all the assets and codes are located in the `fabric` folder.
-The main mod's code are located in `fabric/src/main/java/com/lx862/jcm/mod`, these files will be compiled by both fabric and forge.
-The assets are located in `fabric/src/main/resources/assets/jsblock`, these files are also used by both fabric and forge.
-Anything other than that is mod-loader specific.

-When compiling Forge builds, the common code part (`fabric/src/main/java/com/lx862/jcm/mod`) will be copied over from the fabric folder to the forge folder for compilation.

-## Introduction to Minecraft Mappings
+# Introduction to Multiversion Development

+## The Minecraft-Mappings Project
-**Minecraft Mappings** is a project that allows cross version (1.16.5+) and mod-loader compatibility with 1 single codebase.
+**Minecraft Mappings** is a project made for the MTR Mod that allows cross version (1.16.5+) and mod-loader compatibility with 1 single codebase.
 The basic idea is that *you don't use Minecraft's code*, instead use all the wrapper classes/method provided by **Minecraft Mappings**.
 (Which *usually* has the same name as Yarn mapping, under the `org.mtr.mapping` package)

 **Minecraft Mappings** are generated as a jar for each Minecraft version and mod-loader, where they all have the same classes/method, and only the underlying implementation is changed to adapt to different Minecraft versions, as such nothing needs to be changed when compiling to each Minecraft version.